LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/interfaces.rst

    }

-The intended purpose of default mathods is to allow programmers to add a method to an interface that has already been released, while not forcing those already using the interface to add new code to their classes.
-You should avoid using default methods in all other situations other than the one described here. *Do not use default methods when writing a new interface.*
+The intended purpose of default methods is to allow programmers to add a method to an interface that has already been released, while not forcing those already using the interface to add new code to their classes.
+You should avoid using default methods in all other situations other than the one described here.

 Implementing an Interface
 -------------------------

-The purpose of an interface is to define a contract that classes may choose to uphold.
+The purpose of an interface is to define a contract of behaviors that classes uphold.
 In doing so, we say that they “*implement* the interface”.
 The syntax for implementation is similar to that for inheritance.
 Here’s how we can use the ``Feedable`` interface in defining our ``Cat`` class.